 In as much as construction businesses remain open during these unprecedented times, your construction business can only remain operational if you do the following:

 First, you need to put in place measures to protect your workforce.
-Obviously, this is not something that will just happen overnight, and the progress of your projects will stall.
-You have to revise your timelines, but importantly, dedicate funds for the training, protection, and management of the workforce.
+This is not something that will happen overnight, and the progress of your projects will stall.
+You have to revise your timelines, but importantly, dedicate funds for the workforce’s training, protection, and management.
 Quarantine and self-isolation are affecting the ability of most contractors to work.
 The industry is forced to grapple with matters like:

-- Workers being unable to work because they’ve fallen ill
+- Workers are unable to work because they’ve fallen ill

-- Other workers are fearing for their lives, even if healthy because of the expected convergence of large numbers of people at worksites and buses/ trains.
+- Other workers fear for their lives, even if healthy, because of the expected convergence of large numbers of people at worksites and buses/ trains.

 - Quarantine is also affecting sureties, lenders, developers, and governments.

-Secondly, you have to deal with project and supply chain delays involving jobs and materials.
-You get to stay in business, but you won’t pick off where you left.
-For example, your workforce must reduce because of social distancing, and the fact that you might not be able to operate at full capacity given the losses suffered when operations were suspended throughout the country.
+Secondly, you must deal with project and supply chain delays involving jobs and materials.
+You get to stay in business but won’t pick off where you left off.
+For example, your workforce must reduce because of social distancing.
+You might not be able to operate at total capacity, given the losses suffered when operations were suspended throughout the country.

-Then you have to factor in the time and resources you will need to review the current construction contract terms, issuing of notifications, record keeping, as well as the placement of all relevant measures to keep sites and workforce safe.
-Then unavoidable negative effect from coronavirus disruptions, job, and material delays is the increase in the cost of construction materials, even as job completion times drop.
+Then you have to factor in the time and resources needed to review the current construction contract terms, issue notifications, record keeping, and placement of all relevant measures to keep sites and the workforce safe.
+The unavoidable negative effect of coronavirus disruptions, job, and material delays is the increase in the cost of construction materials, even as job completion times drop.

-Thirdly, it’s time to look for short-term solutions that would help in safeguarding project viability, as well as necessary strategies for resource retention, retention of general capabilities, and materials during (and potentially after the end of this pandemic period).
+Thirdly, it’s time to look for short-term solutions that would help safeguard project viability and necessary strategies for resource retention, retention of general capabilities, and materials during (and potentially after the end of this pandemic period).

 The fourth thing is delays.
-Bear in mind that your construction business will be affected by the fact that some construction works cannot continue at the moment.
+Remember that your construction business will be affected because some construction work cannot continue.
 Procurement streams and some collaborative projects might have to be halted.
 And to be honest, it’s time we came to terms with the fact that some of the construction projects that haven’t been canceled yet might be canceled very soon.

-Next, your construction business will face legal disputes and protections, which will not only slow down payment speeds, adding to the pressure of economic uncertainty.
-As you already know, dealing with construction payment is already this big thing that we have to grapple with.
-Adding legal issues to the equation will only worsen things – think supply chain disruptions, signs of recession, payment and job delays, legal disputes, and other expensive disruptions.
+Next, your construction business will face legal disputes and protections, which will slow down payment speeds and add to the pressure of economic uncertainty.
+As you already know, dealing with construction payments is a big thing we must grapple with.
+Adding legal issues to the equation will only worsen supply chain disruptions, signs of recession, income and job delays, legal disputes, and other expensive disruptions.

-Then we have to address the fact that coronavirus has brought with it wide market and economic challenges affecting the industry directly.
+Then we have to address the fact that Coronavirus has brought broad market and economic challenges directly affecting the industry.
 The risk of recession over the next 3-6 months is expected to be worse than the 2007 recession, and a global economic slowdown is now a real threat we all have to deal with.
-The most pessimistic scenarios anticipate a massive global recession, along with the reduction of GDP beyond the 1% mark.
+The most pessimistic scenarios anticipate a massive worldwide recession and a reduction of GDP beyond the 1% mark.

 How Can Contractors Survive From Coronavirus Impact?

 Unfortunately, the future of the construction industry remains bleak.
-But as a contractor, one of the smartest moves you could make is to find smart ways to manage.
-Here are some of the things you could do to protect your business from coronavirus impact.
+But as a contractor, one of the smartest moves you could make is to find intelligent ways to manage.
+You could do some things to protect your business from the coronavirus impact.

 Now is the time to look for ways of raising cash, whether it means determining the size of your lines of credit or staying on your bankers’/ insurers’ good side.
 It helps if you use staffing models.
 Remember that cash is king, and you need to manage your cash well.